|Minoan Period||Prepalatial Period||Protopalatial Period||Neopalatial Period||Mycenaean Period|

-The Early Minoan Cemetery at Mochlos is one of the largest and most important of the Prepalatial cemeteries in eastern Crete; it contains more built tombs than any other single cemetery in Crete, of any period, and has produced a wide variety of rich finds that have provided much information about the Prepalatial period of Minoan civilization.
+The Early Minoan Cemetery at Mochlos is one of the largest and most important of the Prepalatial cemeteries in eastern Crete; it contains more built tombs than any other EM cemetery in Crete and has produced a wide variety of rich finds that have provided much information about the Prepalatial period of Minoan civilization.